Yu-Chen Wang

 Yu-Chen Wang (born 1978 in Taichung Taiwan) is a British-Taiwanese artist and curator.
 She is based in London, UK, working internationally.
+Her practice explores the impact of industries and navigation on nature, landscape and people in Northern England.
+She is an Associate Lecturer at Camberwell College.

 Education

 Yu-Chen Wang graduated with an MA in Fine Art from Chelsea College of Art in London in 2002.
 She previously attended the Postgraduate Study programme at Goldsmiths College University of London.

 Practice

 Wang has worked with the impact of industries and navigation on nature, landscape and people in Northern England.
 Most recently, she extended her research onto Taiwan’s mangrove forests.
 She states that her practice "very much focuses on research and process, experience and relationship.
 There’s a particular way for developing my work, which often involves a period of time spent in a specific place.
 I would then undertake extensive research the contextual histories and engage with a group of locally-based people or specialists who would assist my research.
 Two major components I’d like to explore generally: the archives and archaeology, which form the main source of inspiration for developing my work."

 In 2011, Wang created a multimedia project at the Victoria Baths as a result of her residency at the Centre for Chinese Contemporary Art in Manchester.
 The Splash and a Last Drop, based on a short science fiction story by Bob Dickinson, included a series of drawings, sculptures, and a film about an immersive live performance.

-The Honorary Mention Collide Award, a partnership programme between Arts at CERN and FACT Liverpool enabled Wang to be invited to Geneva in 2018 and establish a dialogue with engineers and particle physicists at CERN.
-Combining images and references from both personal and institutional archives with interviews with scientists she created the poetic narrative We aren't able to prove that just yet, but we know it's out there.
-By giving a voice to CERN’s technicians, analysts and engineers, she explored the human scale of the CERN project.

 Her project Full Circle, an immersive cinematic video installation with sound design by Kristian Craig Robinson aka Capitol K, was commissioned by Doncaster Creates.
 Wang explored Doncaster’s industrial heritage and looked once again at the collision of nature and technology.
 The video was subsequently touring with screenings at The Lindholme Hall Estate in the Hatfield Moors and the Potteric Carr Nature Reserve as part of ArtBomb 2022.
 During her artist- residency at Metal, Peterborough in 2022, Wang researched the history of draining the Fens with a particular interest in the interaction between historic and natural environments.